 Jennifer Doudna: h-index, Total Citations, and Citation Map

 Jennifer Doudna is a researcher affiliated with Professor of Molecular and Cell Biology and Chemistry, UC Berkeley, specializing in CRISPR-Cas, RNA biology, gene editing.
 Their work has been cited 165,141 times.
-This profile visualizes their global influence, highlighting strong citation networks in United States.
+This profile visualizes their global influence, spanning a global audience.

 Jennifer Doudna's Citation Metrics